 The children work by themselves, with partners, and in groups to write and solve problems.
 The students use a variety of manipulatives to demonstrate how they could solve a problem.
 Pupils are encouraged to think in different ways to solve the same problem and write and explain their answers.
-The second graders use math journals and their Chromebooks to explore and gain further understanding.
+The second graders use math books and their Chromebooks to explore and gain further understanding.
 Math is used across the curriculum in science, social studies, and language arts.

 Through the science curriculum the second graders are exposed to three different areas of science: Life Science, Earth Science and Physical Science.
 In Life Science the children learn about how plants, animals and people grow and change.
 The students explore habitats for plants and animals and how habitats change.
 In Earth Science the pupils learn about Earth’s resources, earth long ago, our solar system and weather.
 In Physical Science, the second graders observe and measure matter, learn about changes in matter, forces and motion and sound.
-The children use a science journal to record experiments, findings and observations.
-They see demonstrations of experiments and perform experiments and demonstrations to discover or prove a scientific principal.